About The Efficacious Educator

 Why I Started The Efficacious Educator

-Sarah’s Story
+My Story

-More than 25 years ago, I began my career as a classroom teacher and, like many, was eventually promoted into administration, suddenly responsible for schoolwide behavior.
-I quickly realized that punishment didn’t create lasting change.
-What students needed wasn’t more discipline; they needed instruction in missing skills, strategies for when learning felt hard, and responsive systems of support.
+More than 25 years ago, I began as a middle and high school teacher.
+Later, as an assistant principal suddenly responsible for schoolwide behavior, I learned quickly that punishment doesn’t create lasting change.
+Students needed instruction in missing skills, clear routines, and predictable systems of support—not more consequences.

-Along the way, I co-authored Engaged Classrooms: The Art and Craft of Reaching and Teaching All Learners and contributed to Embedding Social and Emotional Learning in High School Classrooms, both available for free through CASEL.
+Along the way, I co-authored Engaged Classrooms: The Art and Craft of Reaching and Teaching All Learners and contributed to Embedding Social and Emotional Learning in High School Classrooms (both available for free through CASEL).

 Today, I live in Durango, Colorado with my husband and two teenage daughters—and I remain deeply committed to helping schools grow alongside the adolescents in their care.